 Voluntary, self-initiated project that employs film and video to concretize wicked problems that are often discussed in the abstract.

 Cameron Tonkinwise started a film series in Carnegie Mellon’s School of Design called "Movies You Cannot be a Designer Without Having Seen."
 In continuation of that legacy, I started a "Wicked Problems Series" where, instead of showing films that highlight beautiful filmmaking or storytelling, I wanted to show documentaries and films that address the nuances of the complex, wicked problems that we as conscientious designers need to be aware of in our work.
 At every event we invite a subject matter expert to view the film with us and help lead a discussion afterwards.
 Films are screened every three to four weeks in the evenings.

-A bit of context on why we’re doing this: In the school of design, especially at the graduate level, we talk a lot about wicked problems, complexity, systems, and serious problems like climate change, but always in the abstract.
+A bit of context on why this film series is important: In the school of design, especially at the graduate level, we talk a lot about wicked problems, complexity, systems, and serious problems like climate change, but always in the abstract.
 We also talk a lot about empathy, but what does it really mean for the people directly experiencing those problems?
 Yes, at the Interaction Design or Product Design level, we can do user research, but when talking about global, complex problems, we don’t really know what it’s like for the people in the midst of it—those suffering the most or those in the arena who are fighting to create change.

 I believe the true visual storytellers when it comes to wicked problems are documentary filmmakers—not only do they make these issues real and palpable by putting you in the place of people who are most directly affected, but they are very adept at capturing the nuance and complexity of the problems.